famedly/synapse-invite-checker/README.md

 hatch run cov
 ```

+The tests provide a sample of a testing version of an old federation list.
+In order to
+test for issues with formatting in the federation list, one may be declared while
+testing using `federation_list_testing_only` and removing `federation_list_url`.
+This
+completely replaces the federation list and MUST NOT be used in production.

 ## Code Quality

 Use `hatch fmt` to automatically format code, enforce style rules, and check types using: